 Please identify how the intervention supports sustainable economic growth social inclusion, wellbeing an environmental sustainability.
-Please explain any criteria th should be considered as part of this intervention have the resource and capability to initiate delivery at the earliest opportunity.
-Consideration will need to be given to how the intervention will be delivered, in the context of extended periods of lockdown which prohibit face to face tuition.
+Please explain any criteria the should be considered as part of this intervention Consideration will need to be given to how the intervention will be delivered, in the context of extended periods of lockdown which prohibit face to face tuition.
 Applicants will need to ensure that the scope of the project does not displace or duplicate existing activity funded through alternative funding streams, but that where appropriate, other funding streams can be used to maximise project impact. the life of the project.
-You will deration of costs and funding strategy.
-Please provide the annual cost profile for I be expected to deliver the scheme within the cost profile when agreed. that any cost overruns will be met by the project sponsor.
+You will eration of costs and funding strategy.
+Please provide the annual cost profile for be expected to deliver the scheme within the cost profile when agreed. that any cost overruns will be met by the project sponsor.
 What is the total cost of the project/support (£'s)? £300K Funding Requirements and Match Funding What is the total minimum funding requirement being requested (£'s)? £300K Delivery and management costs What is the total match funding that will be provided (£'s)?
-N/A commercial risks, and propos ment ficant risks to the overall delivery of the project, including financial and sed mitigation (e.g. resource capacity, procurement issues, uncertainties on as.
+N/A commercial risks, and propos ment icant risks to the overall delivery of the project, including financial and ed mitigation (e.g. resource capacity, procurement issues, uncertainties on s.
 Identify proposed mitigation measures. add rows as necessary)